-Overview: We are located near Richmond, Virginia and delight in sharing the joy of bengals with others.
+Overview: We are located in Central Virginia and delight in sharing the joy of bengals with others.
 We hand raise a few litters each year, for the joy of doing so and in an effort to sustain and improve the breed for the next generation.
 We regularly show, attend breeding education events, and contribute samples to research.
 Our adoption/ re-homing fees reflect actual cattery costs, and take into consideration specific animal qualities.

 - A broad, modified wedge head with pronounced whisker pads